Eastern Upper Lusatia

-Eastern Upper Lusatia (Östliche Oberlausitz; Wuchodna Hornja Łužica) is a natural region in Saxony and, in a broader sense, part of the Western Sudetes range including the Lower Silesian Voivodeship.
-The current Saxon division of natural regions view the region as part of the Saxon Loess Fields and divides it into 12 subdivisions at the level of meso-geochores.
+Eastern Upper Lusatia or Zittau Basin (Östliche Oberlausitz; Žitavská pánev, Obniżenie Żytawsko-Zgorzeleckie) is a natural region in Germany (Saxony), Czech Republic (Liberec Region) and Poland (Lower Silesian Voivodeship).
+It is a mesoregion of the Western Sudetes.
+According to the Saxon division of natural regions, the region as part of the Saxon Loess Fields and divides it into 12 subdivisions at the level of mesogeochores.

 Location and boundaries

-Eastern Upper Lusatia runs in a north-south direction between the towns of Görlitz and Zittau.
-In the north it borders on the Upper Lusatian Heath and Pond Landscape (Oberlausitzer Heide- und Teichgebiet), in the south on the Zittau Mountains, in the west on the Upper Lusatian Gefilde (Oberlausitzer Gefilde) and the Upper Lusatian Highlands.
-Its eastern part is bisected by the Lusatian Neisse and lies in Poland.
-Geographical features of particular note in the region are the Königshain Hills, the Neiße valley and the old mining landscapes south of Görlitz and in the Zittau Basin.
+Eastern Upper Lusatia is a mesoregion of the Western Sudetes within the Bohemian Massif province.
+The region runs in a north-south direction between the towns of Görlitz and Zittau in Germany to Bogatynia in Poland and Liberec and Jablonec nad Nisou in the Czech Republic.
+In the north it borders the Upper Lusatian Heath and Pond Landscape, in the south the Lusatian Mountains and Ještěd–Kozákov Ridge, in the west the Upper Lusatian Gefilde and the Lusatian Highlands, and in the east the Jizera Foothills and Jizera Mountains.
+Its eastern part is bisected by the Lusatian Neisse River.
+Geographical features of particular note in the region are the Königshain Hills, the Neisse valley and the old mining landscapes south of Görlitz and in the Zittau Basin.

+The highest point is Prosečský hřeben at 593 m above sea level, located between the Czech cities of Liberec and Jablonec nad Nisou.